madamaya/lpstream/README.md

 # L3Stream

 ## How to run the experiments
+Basically, please refer to version `6822e0d`.
+For ordinary# experiments only, please use the latest version.

 ### Dependencies
 The following Python packages and commands are required.
 - Python packages